Join the rabble-rousing crowd

 - Deus ex Machina: Aladdin appears out of nowhere to give Mickey the lamp needed to defeat Jafar.

 - Dirty Coward: The villains immediately turn tail when Mickey whips out the lamp.

 - Fattening the Victim: Mickey and Minnie are fattened up with a ton of sweets by the witch in "Hansel and Gretel".

-- Halloween Special: It's a double-length episode of House of Mouse focused on Halloween when it comes down to it.
+- Halloween Special: It's a triple-length episode of House of Mouse focused on Halloween when it comes down to it.